Start point - (1) Wanthwaite (NY

 Glenridding, with the Hartsop Fells beyond.
 We think it looks

-climb imperceptibly to Swineside Knott.
-It is a pretty flat and
+climb imperceptibly to the pretty flat and undistinguished top of Swineside Knott.

 Brown Hills was next,

-and we thought that this was away to the right, halfway up a
+and looking at the map, Tetley suggested, "it would seem to be away to the right, halfway up a

-you would think so it can't be, as the change in GPS reference
+Dad said, "you would think so, but it can't be, as the change in GPS reference

 little change in height, we were there.
-A few stones had been
+"Those few stones

-perched on the edge of a little drop, at what seemed to be the
+perched on the edge of that little drop, seem to be the

 Directly opposite

-through Glencoyne Park eventually to the road, where a steady
+This delightful section took us through Glencoyne Park and eventually to the road, where after a steady

 trousers clean up to this point, but the last part through the

-only for Dad to dirty them again on Tuesday.
+only for Dad to muck them again on Tuesday.
 Uncle Brian is

 extremely understanding!